Configure EOP to deliver spam to Junk Email folders in hybrid environments

 This article is only for EOP customers in hybrid environments with mailboxes in on-premises Exchange environments.
 This article does not apply to Microsoft 365 customers with Exchange Online mailboxes.

 If you're an Exchange Online Protection (EOP) customer in a hybrid environment, you need to configure your on-premises Exchange organization to recognize and translate the spam filtering verdicts of EOP.
-Doing so allows the junk email rule in on-premises mailboxes to correctly move messages from the Inbox to the Junk Email folder.
+This configuration allows the junk email rule in on-premises mailboxes to correctly move spam from the Inbox to the Junk Email folder.

 Specifically, you need to create mail flow rules (also known as transport rules) in your on-premises Exchange organization with the following settings: